Language training leave

 Self-employed people and professionals must have been affiliated with Luxembourg social security for at least 6 months.

-This leave is also available to foreign employees who would like to obtain Luxembourg nationality, for the purpose of obtaining the linguistic qualifications required by nationality legislation.
+This leave is also available to foreign employees who would like to obtain Luxemburgish nationality, for the purpose of obtaining the linguistic qualifications required by nationality legislation.

-Mercedes, a self-employed doctor, would like to attend Luxembourgish classes.
+Mercedes, a self-employed Doctor, would like to attend Luxemburgish classes.

-Mercedes, 45, has worked in a medical centre as a self-employed doctor for 6 months.
-Of Spanish nationality, she plans to register on an intensive course with a State-managed institution in order to improve her command of Luxembourgish.
+Mercedes, 45, has worked in a medical centre as a self-employed Doctor for 6 months.
+Of Spanish nationality, she plans to register on an intensive course with a State-managed institution in order to improve her command of the Luxemburgish language.

-Donald lives in Luxembourg and would like to obtain Luxembourg nationality
+Donald lives in Luxembourg and would like to obtain Luxemburgish nationality

 Donald, 39 and American, has worked for 10 years with an American company based in Luxembourg.
 As he also lives in Luxembourg, he would like to obtain Luxembourg nationality.

-In order to do so he must, amongst other things, sit an oral examination in Luxembourgish.
-However, since moving to Luxembourg, he has never learnt to speak Luxembourgish, but he is aware that he can claim language training leave.
+In order to do so he must, amongst other things, sit an oral examination in the Luxemburgish language.
+However, since moving to Luxembourg, he has never learnt to speak Luxemburgish but, he is aware that he can claim language training leave.

-His boss supports the process and accepts his application.
-After passing his exam, he will claim reimbursement of the registration fees for the oral examination in the Luxembourgish language from the Ministry of Justice (Ministère de la Justice).
+His boss supports the process and accepts his request.
+After passing his exam, he will claim reimbursement of his registration fees for the oral examination in the Luxemburgish language from the Ministry of Justice (Ministère de la Justice).

 03 Eligible training

-Eligible training in Luxembourgish can be delivered in Luxembourg or abroad, by:
+Eligible training in the Luxemburgish language can be delivered in Luxembourg or abroad, by:

 - Institutions with public or private school status recognised by the public authorities, and issuing certificates recognised by these same authorities,